aerupt/dollars/README.rst

 $$$
 ===

-Converts amounts of any (a lot!) currency to dollars.
+Use this Python library to convert amounts of nearly any currency into dollars.

-This will use https://openexchangerates.org/ as a backend.
-It will cache the rates for you and pull in the new values hourly so your data will never be older than almost 2 hours in the worst case.
+$$$ uses the `Open Exchange Rates <https://openexchangerates.org/>`__ currency data API as a backend.
+It caches the rates for you, and pulls in the new values hourly so that your data will never be older than < 2 hours.
 For that, you will be able to use the free plan.

-This is how you use it:
+Here's how to use it:

 ::